-The Series D Bonds are issued in registered form, serially numbered and in principal amounts of €100,000 each ("Authorised Denominations").
-A bond certificate (each a "Certificate") will be issued to each Series D Bondholder in respect of its registered holding of Series D Bonds.
-Each certificate will be numbered serially with an identifying number which will be recorded on the relevant Certificate and in the Register (defined below).
+The Series E Bonds are issued in registered form, serially numbered and in principal amounts of €100,000 each ("Authorised Denominations").
+A bond certificate (each a "Certificate") will be issued to each Series E Bondholder in respect of its registered holding of Series E Bonds.
+Each Certificate will be numbered serially with an identifying number which will be recorded on the relevant Certificate and in the Register (as defined below).